Plan Then Action:High-Level Planning Guidance Reinforcement Learning for LLM Reasoning: Abstract

 \section{Abstract}

-Large language models (LLMs) have demonstrated remarkable reasoning abilities in complex tasks, often relying on Chain-of-Thought (CoT) reasoning.
-However, due to their autoregressive token-level generation, the reasoning process is largely constrained to local decision-making and lacks global planning.
-This limitation frequently results in redundant, incoherent, or inaccurate reasoning, which significantly degrades overall performance.
-Existing approaches, such as tree-based algorithms and reinforcement learning (RL), attempt to address this issue but suffer from high computational costs and often fail to produce optimal reasoning trajectories.
-To tackle this challenge, we propose \textbf{P}lan-\textbf{T}hen-\textbf{A}ction Enhanced Reasoning with \textbf{G}roup \textbf{R}elative \textbf{P}olicy \textbf{O}ptimization (\textbf{\alg}), a two-stage framework designed to improve both high-level planning and fine-grained CoT reasoning.
-In the first stage, we leverage advanced LLMs to distill CoT into compact high-level guidance, which is then used for supervised fine-tuning (SFT).
-In the second stage, we introduce a guidance-aware RL method that jointly optimizes the final output and the quality of high-level guidance, thereby enhancing reasoning effectiveness.
-We conduct extensive experiments on multiple mathematical reasoning benchmarks, including MATH, AIME2024, AIME2025, and AMC, across diverse base models such as Qwen2.5-7B-Instruct, Qwen3-8B, Qwen3-14B, and LLaMA3.2-3B.
-Experimental results demonstrate that \alg consistently achieves stable and significant improvements across different models and tasks, validating its effectiveness and generalization.
+Large language models (LLMs) demonstrate strong reasoning abilities via Chain-of-Thought (CoT), but their token-level generation encourages local decisions and lacks global planning, often leading to redundant or inaccurate reasoning.
+Existing methods, such as tree-based search and reinforcement learning (RL), attempt to address this issue but incur high computational costs and still struggle to produce reliable reasoning trajectories.
+To address these challenges, we propose \textbf{P}lan-\textbf{T}hen-\textbf{A}ction Enhanced Reasoning with \textbf{G}roup \textbf{R}elative \textbf{P}olicy \textbf{O}ptimization (\textbf{\alg}), a two-stage framework designed to jointly improve high-level planning and fine-grained CoT reasoning.
+Specifically, in the first stage, a given LLM is responsible for summarizing CoT reasoning into compact high-level guidance, which is then leveraged for supervised fine-tuning.
+Then, we introduce a guidance-aware reinforcement learning method that jointly optimizes the final output and the quality of guidance, enhancing reasoning effectiveness.
+We evaluate \alg on ten reasoning benchmarks across mathematics and natural sciences, using five diverse base models spanning multiple data modalities.
+The results show that \alg consistently delivers significant improvements across models and tasks, demonstrating strong effectiveness and generalization.